How to File a Michigan Annual Report

 - Name and address of the officers, directors, members and/or managers

-The cost of the Annual Report for either the Corporation and LLC is $25.
+The Annual Report filing fee for either the Corporation and LLC is $25.

 The State of Michigan has different deadlines depending on the business entity.